-The emptiness is a concept that goes beyond the Mahayana and is also found in Indian spiritual systems.
+The emptiness of phenomena is a concept that goes beyond the Mahayana and is also found in Indian spiritual systems.

 According to tradition, Buddha Gautama mentions the emptiness of all things already in the Samyutta Nikaya 35.85, which rather meant the 'Small emptiness in the area of Prakriti', and in the Majjhima Nikaya - 121: Culasuññata Sutta, that speaks of a highest degree of emptiness.